myDevicesIoT/Cayenne-Agent/README.rst

 System info
 -----------
 Information about the device, including CPU, RAM, etc., is currently retrieved via several modules including a C library compiled for the Raspberry Pi, though that will be changed to a Python only implementation in the future.
-To support a different board you may need to update the following, if applicable:
+To support a different board you may need to update the agent code for the following items, if applicable:

 General System Info
   General system info, including CPU, RAM, memory, etc. is retrieved via ``myDevices.os.systeminfo.py`` This is mostly implemented via a C library for the Raspberry Pi, though that will be changed to a Python only implementation in the future.
 If the C library doesn't work on your device you can disable the C library call until the Python implementation is available at which point you can modify it to support your board.